 Pedro Arrupe, S.J.: Georgetown University commemorated the 100th Anniversary of the birth of the Very Reverend Pedro Arrupe, S.J. through the commissioning of a documentary and a panel discussion.

 Remembering the Life of Fr.
 Jean-Yves Calvez, S.J.: Georgetown University honored the life of our dear friend, Fr.
 Jean-Yves Calvez, S.J., who served on our Board of Directors from 1997 to 2003 and supported our development as a major global university.

-President's Interfaith and Community Service Campus Challenge: Georgetown University, with the support of the Office of the President, the Berkley Center for Religion, Peace and World Affairs, Campus Ministry, and the Center for Social Justice, participates in President Obama's "Interfaith and Community Service Challenge."
-This initiative invites institutions of higher education throughout the country to deepen their commitment to interfaith understanding through community service projects.
+President’s Interfaith and Community Service Campus Challenge: Georgetown University, with the support of the Office of the President, the Berkley Center for Religion, Peace and World Affairs, Campus Ministry, and the Center for Social Justice, participated in President Obama’s “Interfaith and Community Service Challenge.”
+This initiative invited institutions of higher education throughout the country to deepen their commitment to interfaith understanding through community service projects.